profmikegreene/conference-proposals/drafts/educause-2018.md

 ### Session Description
 Max Words: 300 Briefly state the importance, relevance, value, and/or interest to higher education IT.

-Come hear how teams at Penn State and Duke University, institutions sharing decentralized academic and IT cultures are building the future of learning technology.
-Fueled by open source technologies and standards, we're embracing users desire to choose their technology and pedagogy in a sustainable, supportable learning technology ecosystem.
+Hear how teams at Penn State University and Duke University, institutions sharing decentralized academic and IT cultures, are building their learning technology ecosystems.
+Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy to inform and shape technology selection in sustainably implemented ecosystems.

 Critical elements for success with similar initiatives:
 - embracing your university culture and building the right solution for it
 - lean methodology in user experience design and development
 - ecosystem level management of technologies, not just service level
-- open technologies: web components, REST, Learning Tools Interoperability, Grouper
+- open technologies: webcomponents, REST, Learning Tools Interoperability, Grouper

-We all have those faculty who decide to use new, shiny technologyX.
+We all have those faculty who decide to use new, shiny TechnologyX.
 It can often be a poor and difficult choice for them as it means they have no support, but it is the best option for them and is sustainable for a time as it is a scale of 1.
+Instead of viewing this as a negative, how can we embrace, enhance and support their desire for control over the learning ecosystem?
+How do we embrace these solutions but do so in a FERPA compliant and accessible way without overwhelming IT staffs or students needing to understand multiple platforms?

 Bryan/Lauren, what narrative is where this should go?

-1. When the faculty choose something different in 3 years, it's ok.
-They understand their needs and can manage the change.
-1. When it's time for them to change in 3 years, they can't find the time or don't have the expertise to manage the change.
+When it's time for them to change in 3 years, they can't find the time or don't have the expertise to manage the change.

 For students, it's a different story.
 They have 4-6 faculty all doing something different and are overwhelmed by the variety of tools and implementations in each of their courses.